mastodon/mastodon/aws/readme.md

 ## Cost
 * Monthly cost is about $50-100!
 * I'm running my https://aus.social instance on t2.small instances and we're almost at 100 active users.
-* It's much more expensive than digital ocean but much more stable with lower techdebt due to the managed services (RDS/ElasticCache).
+* While much more expensive than digital ocean but much more stable with lower techdebt due to the managed services (RDS/ElasticCache).

 ## Automation steps
 * Creates ec2 instance (t2.small can support hundreds of users)